6 Ways to Maintain Skin Health During Winter

 How to Keep Skin Healthy

 To properly take care of your skin in the winter, you need to make a combination of habit changes and product swaps, while also carefully reading ingredient labels.
-Below are 6 ways to help maintain your skin health during the colder months.
+Dr. Askew shares six changes to make a difference in how your skin feels and looks in the winter:

 Adjust your Skincare Routine